 These tendencies do not begin with Snowden's revelations, nor even with the NSA programs, but are somehow prefigured in the current construction of the web 2.0.
 As we mentioned above, the politics of data (as well as the rise of proprietary, closed software) in the web 2.0 are already a big step in this direction.
 The menaces to privacy (and indirectly, to connected rights such as freedom of speech), come not only from NSA policing but also from juridical initiatives such as CISPA43, supported among others by Facebook and Google.
-For this reason, on top of strategies such as promoting a greater technological sovereignty (or, better, autonomy44) or tactics such as use friendly cryptography (increasingly common within movements), it is crucial to juridically fight initiatives affecting the layers and structures of the internet that enable and guarantee users' rights and possibilities (net neutrality would be a case in point, where big web 2.0 and activists appear sometimes aligned).
+For this reason, on top of strategies such as promoting a greater technological sovereignty (or, better, autonomy44) or tactics such as use friendly cryptography (increasingly common within movements), it is crucial to juridically fight initiatives affecting the layers and structures of the the president of Bolivia, Hugo Morales under suspicion that Snowden was on board.
+This generated a subsequent diplomatic conflict between those European countries and several Latin-American ones.